 There are a great variety of beautiful and spectacular venues for weddings in East Anglia and my role as toastmaster has taken me too many of them.
 Below you will find a selection of venues where I have carried out my toastmaster duties and hopefully you will find somewhere to suit your budget.
 However, many couples, when viewing a particular venue have commented, “We knew it was the venue for us as soon as we walked in”.
-They are listed in no particular order of preference but some of them recommend my services as toastmaster.
+They are listed in alphabetical order and at some I am a preferred supplier.
 Click on the name of each venue to take you to their website.
-For a full list of approved venues for civil marriages and civil partnerships in Norfolk follow this link to the list on the Norfolk County Council website.
+A full list of approved venues for civil marriages and civil partnerships in Norfolk can be found on the Norfolk County Council website.

 A beautiful rustic barn set in the heart of Norfolk at Carleton Forehoe near Wymondham.
 This is the perfect blank canvas for you to create your own special event.
 There is an outside open barn for welcome drinks and a separate barn you can decorate to your own design.